A. Wong: Chef and restaurateur

 Wong was born in early 1980s into a family that operates Chinese restaurants, including his parents Albert and Annie.
 Wong's grandfather, a Chinese immigrant, owned some East End pubs and a restaurant in Chinatown, London.
 Wong initially did not aspire a career in hospitality, and his father wanted him to pursue further education.

 Wong attended the University of Oxford for a bachelor's degree in chemistry but did not finish after one year and a half.
 He then studied social anthropology at the London School of Economics.
 In 2003, due to his father's death, Wong decided to help his mother Annie run the family's four remaining Chinese restaurants, including one Cantonese restaurant, Kym's, opened in 1985 by Wong's parents and named after his grandmother.
 Wong then took cooking classes at Westminster Kingsway College and spent six months in China studying varieties of Chinese cuisine.

 Wong opened another Chinese restaurant Baoshuan in New Delhi in 2018.
 He also operated another Chinese restaurant Kym's, which lasted from March 2019 to late 2020, in Bloomberg Arcade of London.
 He became a research associate at the SOAS Food Studies Centre of the SOAS University of London in May 2020.

+Wong also co-hosts XO Soused, a podcast exploring the cultural history of Chinese food, with Dr Mukta Das, food anthropologist at the SOAS Food Studies Centre.